-The application must be advertised during the consultation period by way of a notice on the premises and a notice to be published in the local press.
-We also publish details of current applications online.
+The application must be advertised during the consultation period and a notice will be put on the premises, in the local press and on the details of current applications online page.

-If representations are made against an application which cannot be resolved through mediation, then the application will be heard by the Council's Licensing Act Sub Committee.
+If representations are made against an application which cannot be resolved, the application will be heard by the Council's Licensing Act Sub Committee.
 The hearing must be carried out within 20 working days from the end of the consultation period.

 The Licensing Act Sub Committee will consider the application before them and the representations and evidence it hears.
-The sub committee can decide to grant the licence as applied for, modify the conditions, exclude a licensable activity from the scope of the licence, refuse to specify a Designated Premises Supervisor (DPS) on the licence or reject the application.
+The sub committee can decide to grant the licence as applied for, modify the conditions, exclude a licensable activity, refuse to specify a Designated Premises Supervisor (DPS) on the licence or reject the application.

-Tacit authorisation applies to premises licence applications only where no objections are received.
-This means if you have not heard from licensing services after 28 days from submission of the application, you can assume the licence is granted as applied for.
+Tacit authorisation applies to premises licence applications where no objections are received.
+This means if you have not heard from the licensing team after 28 days from the date you submitted your application, you can assume the licence is granted as applied for.

 An appeal process is available to the applicant and those who made representations if they are not happy with the decision of the Licensing Act Sub Committee.
 Appeals can be made against new grant, variation and review applications.